-LIFE-DEGREE was also used in an updating manner, such that the set of fixed strategy agents was recalculated each iteration.
+LIFE-DEGREE was also used in an updating manner, such that the set of fixed strategy agents was re-calculated each iteration.
 The results from this and, for comparison, Updating Degree are shown in Figure 4.
-Similar to the Static LIFE-DEGREE experiments, the performance of Updating LIFE-DEGREE depends heavily on the value of $\omega$ being used.
+Similarly to the Static LIFE-DEGREE experiments, the performance of Updating LIFE-DEGREE depends heavily on the value of $\omega$ being used.
 As before, giving equal weighting to each factor results in poor performance, far below that of pure degree.
 Increasing the weighting again enhances performance but only to that of Updating Degree.
 This mirrors the results of Static LIFE-DEGREE and shows that, regardless of the ability to continuously assess an agent's remaining lifespan, choosing agents with numerous connections is the most important factor.
-This indicates that, even in the extreme case where an agent is expected to expire in a few timesteps, on average equal performance can be achieved when selecting them compared to selecting an agent who remains in the system much longer.
+This indicates that, even in the extreme case where an agent is expected to expire in a few timesteps, on average equal performance can be achieved when selecting them compared to selecting an equivalent agent who remains in the system much longer.

 Static LIFE-DEGREE and Updating LIFE-DEGREE, like their pure degree counterparts, have only slight differences in performance, with Updating LIFE-DEGREE performing slightly better.
-At each weight, Updating LIFE-DEGREE outperforms Static LIFE-DEGREE at a 10% significance level for several numbers of FS agents.
-This is most pronounced when $\omega = 0.9$ where Updating LIFE-DEGREE performs significantly better between 4-8 FS agents.
 However, the constant information updates may make Updating LIFE-DEGREE untenable in many domains.
 In domains where this information is readily available, we have shown that using up-to-date estimates of degree is sufficient to offer improved outcomes from fixed strategy agent selection.